UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 The Opportunity

-REKD had established itself in the market but needed to build its brand and image within its products.
-The opportunity was to create the first set of in-house designed helmets that incorporated the REKD styling, making its second ABS shell helmet, and its very first PC shell, that would compete against other brands at a higher price.
-It was also a chance to improve on the existing design of the original Elite 1, by solving the outlined problems we had been given from user feedback.
+REKD had established a strong presence in the market but needed to further build its brand identity through its products.
+This project provided the opportunity to create the first set of in-house designed helmets that truly reflected REKD’s styling.
+It involved developing the brand’s second ABS shell helmet and its very first PC shell helmet, designed to compete at a higher price point against other leading brands.
+Additionally, it was a chance to refine the design of the original Elite 1, addressing the issues highlighted by user feedback and enhancing the overall performance and comfort.

 Helmet Shape